 Common Organ Transplants

 Kidney Transplantation is also known as Renal Transplantation.
 This organ transplant of kidney into a patient with end-stage renal failure is typically classified as living-donor or deceased-donor transplantation depending upon the source of donor organ.
 Regardless of primary cause indication for kidney transplant is end-stage renal failure.
 Common diseases leading to this medical condition include diabetes mellitus, focal segmental glomerulosclerosis, infections & malignant hypertension.
 Genetic factors indicating kidney transplant include polycystic kidney disease, variety of inborn errors of metabolism & autoimmune medical conditions like lupus.
 Majority of prospective recipients for renal transplant are on dialysis & expecting transplantation as viable medical solution.

 Liver Transplantation is also known as Hepatic Transplantation.
 It involves replacing a diseased liver with a healthy one from another person.
 Orthotropic Transplantation is the most common technique used for Liver Transplant where the native liver is replaced by donor organ in the same anatomic location.
 Liver Transplant is one of the most viable treatment options for acute liver failure in end-stage liver disease.

 This surgical procedure is quite demanding on medical professionals & operating time range between 4-18 hours depending upon outcome.
 Numerous sutures & an astomoses, reconnections & disconnections are required to be made for Liver Transplants to succeed.
 This surgical procedure also requires an eligible recipient with a well-calibrated cadaveric donor match.
 Potentially available to acute or chronic conditions resulting from irreversible liver dysfunction, advanced age & serious heart, pulmonary or other diseases may prevent transplantation.

 Heart Transplant is also known as Cardiac Transplant.
 This surgical transplantation procedure is normally performed on patients with severe coronary artery disease or end-stage heart failure.
-Common procedure involves extracting a working heart from recently diseased organ donor & implanting this into the patient.
-Patients own heart is either removed, or sometimes left in place as support to donor heart.
+A common procedure involves extracting a working heart from recently diseased organ donor & implanting this into the patient.
+Patients own heart is either removed or sometimes left in place as support to donor heart.
 Though it is no cure for heart disease but life-saving treatment, post-operational survival period records average 15 years.